onap/vnfrqts-requirements/docs/Chapter8.rst

 R-34660 The xNF **MUST** use the RESTCONF/NETCONF framework used by the ONAP configuration subsystem for synchronous communication.

-R-86586 The VNF **MUST** use the YANG configuration models and RESTCONF [RFC8040] (https://tools.ietf.org/html/rfc8040).
+R-86586 The xNF **MUST** use the YANG configuration models and RESTCONF [RFC8040] (https://tools.ietf.org/html/rfc8040).

 R-11240 The xNF **MUST** respond with content encoded in JSON, as